HOW TO DO A DEADLIFT

-I think the problem a lot of bloggers and YouTubers make is that they assume that everyone knows what a deadlift is.
+I think the problem a lot of bloggers and YouTubers make is that they assume that everyone knows what proper deadlift technique is.

 So, let’s answer the question, “What is a deadlift?”

-Considered one of the big three of powerlifting alongside the bench press and barbell squat, the deadlift is a compound exercise that is essential in fitness.
+Considered one of the big three compound movements of powerlifting alongside the bench press and barbell squat, the standard deadlift is a compound exercise that is essential in fitness.

-It’s so important to the fitness world because it’s one of several functional exercises that promotes a variety of benefits simultaneously.
-Benefits of deadlifts include lean muscle growth, weight loss, and performance enhancement.
+Deadlifts are so important to the fitness world because they’re one of several functional compound movements that promote a variety of benefits simultaneously.
+Benefits of deadlifts include lean muscle growth, increased power, weight loss, and performance enhancement.

 The conventional deadlift is performed from the ground with a barbell, hence the name.
 You are lifting the bar from a dead stop.

-But there are deadlift variations that can play a part in your fitness program.
+But there are types of deadlift variations that can play a part in your fitness program.
 Here are some other types of deadlifts outside of traditional deadlifts to consider:

 - Dumbbell deadlift